wundergraph/wundergraph/docs-website/src/pages/docs/self-hosted/security.md

 Although values will be generated for you in the case that they have not been supplied, these secrets are your responsibility to generate securely.
 Please ensure to use cryptographically-secure (pseudo-)randomly generated strings of the correct length.

+{% callout type="warning" %}
+If you do not use fixed values, WunderGraph will regenerate them with every restart.
+Consequently, any users will be logged out after regeneration.
+{% /callout %}

 ## Example generation using openssl (Windows, Linux, and MacOS)